Matthew Wesley Clair

-Matthew Wesley Clair (October 21, 1865 – June 28, 1943) was one of the first African-American bishops in the Methodist Episcopal Church.
+Matthew Wesley Clair (October 21, 1865 – June 28, 1943) was an American minister, and newspaper editor.
+He was one of the first African-American bishops in the Methodist Episcopal Church.

 Biography

-Matthew W. Clair was born in 1865 in Union, West Virginia.
-He was a son of Anthony and Ollie (Green) Clair, former slaves.
+Clair was born on October 21, 1865, in Union, West Virginia.
+He was a son of Anthony and Ollie (née Green) Clair, both were former slaves.
+In 1880, Clair joined the Methodist Church.

+He attended Morgan College (now Morgan State University) in Baltimore.
+In 1884, he won the G. V. Leech Prize for theology, and in 1887, he won the Baldwin Prize for English oratory.

 Clair and Robert E. Jones were appointed bishops of the Methodist Episcopal Church in 1920, becoming the first black people to receive that title.
 Clair was assigned to Monrovia, Liberia.
 Prior to his appointment, he served as District Superintendent for the Church in Washington, D.C.

-In 1926, Bishop Clair was transferred to Covington, Kentucky.
+In 1926, Clair was transferred to Covington, Kentucky.
 His territory included all of Kentucky and Tennessee.
 He would serve there until his retirement in 1936.

-Bishop Clair and wife, Fannie, were the parents of two children: